 - Types of impacts vary considerably.
 The spectrum

+to the negative.
 In some cases transportation impacts can

 in a region.
 In many cases, few, if any, direct linkages

 could be clearly established.

 4. Transport as a Factor of Production

-Contemporary trends have underlined that economic development has
+Contemporary trends have underlined that economic development

 While resources remain the foundation of economic activities,

 higher levels of material flows of all kinds.
 Concomitantly,

 resources, capital and even labor have shown increasing

 transport improvements in two significant markets: